-In March 2017, the FASB amended the Compensation - Retirement Benefits topic of the FASB ASC.
-The amendment requires the service cost component of net benefit cost to be reported in the same line item as other compensation costs arising from employee services.
-It also requires the other components of net benefit cost to be reported in the income statement separately from the service cost component.
-The amendment is effective for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
-The Company does not expect the adoption of this amendment to have a material effect on its consolidated financial statements.
+In August 2018, the FASB amended the Compensation - Retirement Benefits topic of the FASB ASC.
+The amendment affects disclosures related to defined benefit pension or other post retirement plans and includes additions, deletions and clarifications of disclosures.
+The amendment is effective for fiscal years ending after December 15, 2020, with early adoption permitted.
+The Company does not expect the adoption of this amendment to have a material effect on its Consolidated Financial Statements.